Here are tips on how to identify, control, and get rid of tomato hornworms.

 - Caterpillar larvae will feed from 4–6 weeks before creating a cocoon for overwintering in the soil.
 If the weather is warm enough, larvae may only burrow for as little as 2–3 weeks.

-- Moths will emerge in the spring, and can be identified by their orange markings.
-They will then lay eggs once again.
+- Moths will emerge in the spring, and will then lay eggs once again.
 More than one generation a year may be possible in warmer climates.